 Water on the Trail

 Whether you’re day hiking or backpacking it’s nice to know what the water situation looks like for a hike.
-For the Ice Lakes hike, you’ll have water access at South Mineral campground but only from Mid June to Mid September.
+For the Ice Lakes hike, you’ll have water access at the South Mineral campground but only from mid-June to mid-September.
 After that, the campground shuts off the water.

 On the trail, water can be found at the first waterfall 15 minutes into the hike (it’s dry in the fall though), at the creek crossing when you reach the headwall at the end of the lower basin, and at Ice Lakes.

-Don’t worry, you don’t need to reserve a permit 6 months in advance to do this hike.
-One person from your group does however need to quickly fill out the hiker’s log at the start of your trek.
+Don’t worry, you don’t need to reserve a permit 6 months in advance to do this hike. actually that’s the best part of the San Juans, no need for permits.

 Camping + Accommodation near Ice Lakes